AmbientServices/AmbientServices/README.md

     }
 }
 ```
-### Default Implementation
+### Default Provider
-The default implementation simply uses the default value as the initial value.
-An alternate interface, IMutableAmbientSettings, can be used to change the settings values in this implementation.
+The default provider just uses the default value as the initial value.
+An alternate interface, ```IMutableAmbientSettings```, can be used to change the settings values in this implementation.
 Other service implementations may or may not support changing settings values and may or may not support this interface to do so.
-The simplicity of this implementation is due to the wide variety of settings systems available.
+The simplicity of this abstraction is due to the wide variety of settings systems available.
 Since the interface is only one function, implementing a bridge to Configuration.AppSettings or some other more appropriate settings repository is very simple.

 # Customizing Ambient Services